-For example, a sudden halving of the urethral diameter 'D' by vector closure (Figure 2) increases resistance by a factor of 32.
-Doubling 'D', by the vectors stretching the urethra posteriorly enables micturition by reducing resistance to flow by a factor of 32.
+For example, a sudden halving of the urethral radius 'R' by vector closure, fig. 2, increases resistance by a factor of 16.
+Doubling 'R', by the vectors stretching the urethra posteriorly enables micturition by reducing resistance to flow by a factor of 167.
 It is this mechanism which gives instant commencement of urination and instant stoppage of flow.

-Continence.
-Effort such as coughing activates the fasttwitch forward vectors to contract against the suspensory ligaments.
+Continence Effort such as coughing activates the fast-twitch forward vectors to contract against the suspensory ligaments.
 This small change in initial conditions sets forth a cascade of events in associated subsystems, muscles (arrows), stretch receptors, suspensory ligaments and all their components, collagen, elastin, nerves, blood vessels.
 The effect is to exponentially narrow the urethra for closure.

 Emptying At a critical point, the hydrostatic pressure of the urine stimulates the bladder base stretch receptors to set off a different cascade of events in the same subsystems to swing the system into open phase, micturition.
-The posterior urethral wall is stretched open by the vectors (Figure 2) exponentially decreasing the internal resistance; the bladder contracts and empties.
+The posterior urethral wall is stretched open by the vectors, fig. 2, exponentially decreasing the internal resistance; the bladder contracts and empties.

-Urgency & Frequency.
-Any loose ligament will prevent the vectors from stretching the vaginal membrane sufficiently to support the bladder base stretch receptors.
+Urgency & Frequency Any loose ligament will prevent the vectors from stretching the vaginal membrane sufficiently to support the bladder base stretch receptors.
 Depending on their sensitivity, they may fire off at a low bladder volume to cause urgency and frequency and at night, nocturia.
-The control of urgency is consistent with a classic chaotic feedback mechanism.
-This mechanism adequately explains the instability curve of urodynamics and bladder stability in the normal patient during filling; a low compliance bladder is consistent with a partly activated but controlled micturition reflex.
+The control of urgency is consistent with a classic chaotic feedback mechanism8.
+This mechanism adequately explains the instability curve of urodynamics and bladder stability in the normal patient during filling; a low compliance bladder is consistent with a partly activated but controlled micturition reflex8.